Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Managed_Nodes.md

        exit
        ```

-1. (`ncn-m001#`) If the Slingshot `fmn-debug` rpm is used inside the `slingshot-fabric-manager` pod, ensure it is available after the pod has been restarted by the power up procedure.
+1. (`ncn-m001#`) If the HPE Slingshot `fmn-debug` rpm is used inside the `slingshot-fabric-manager` pod, ensure it is available after the pod has been restarted by the power up procedure.

    > This step assumes the `fmn-debug` rpm was previously copied to the PVC which is mounted as `/opt/slingshot`.
 The version of the rpm might be different.